thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 Install CMake
 =============

-If you use Ubuntu 18.04+ you can install CMake with apt:
+If you use Ubuntu 18.04+ or Fedora you can install CMake with apt/dnf:

 .. code-block:: bash

-   sudo apt-get install cmake
+   sudo apt-get install cmake # Ubuntu sudo dnf install cmake # Fedora

 For Ubuntu 16.04, CMake from apt is outdated and you must install CMake from sources.
 Refer to this short guide: https://cmake.org/install/.